 About Siberian Iris Deadheading

-Siberian iris plants naturalize, forming clumps or colonies of 2- to 3-foot (.61-.91 m.) tall plants in zones 3-9.
-Blooms form from spring to early summer on strong, erect stems above stiff sword-like foliage.
-They bloom along with other spring perennials such as allium, peony, bearded iris and foxglove.
+Siberian iris plants naturalize, forming clumps or colonies of 2 to 3 foot (61-91 cm.) tall plants in zones 3 through 9.
+Blooms form from spring to early summer on strong, erect stems above stiff, sword-like foliage.
+They bloom along with other spring perennials such as allium, peony, bearded iris, and foxglove.
 One of the notable characteristics is that their stems and foliage remain green and erect after the blooms fade.
-They do not brown, scorch, wither or flop after blooming like other irises often do.
+They do not brown, scorch, wither, or flop after blooming like other irises often do.

 Though the foliage will last a long time, Siberian irises only bloom once.
 Removing Siberian iris flowers once they’ve wilted will not cause the plants to rebloom.
 Wilted, spent blooms of Siberian iris can be removed to improve the tidy appearance, but deadheading spent flowers is purely cosmetic and has no actual effect on the health or vigor of the plants.
-Because of this, they can be paired with plants that flush out later, such as daylily, tall phlox or salvia for successive blooms.
+Due to this, they can be paired with plants that flush out later, such as daylily, tall phlox, or salvia for successive blooms.